-Finding novel strategies to kill tuberculosis: The response of Mycobacterium tuberculosis to carbon source shifts entry
+Finding novel strategies to kill tuberculosis: The response of Mycobacterium tuberculosis to carbon source shifts

 Competition funded project (student worldwide).
 Self-funded students only